Quantum finite automaton: Informal description

 Another generalization that should be immediately apparent is to use a stochastic matrix for the transition matrices, and a probability vector for the state; this gives a probabilistic finite automaton.
 The entries in the state vector must be real numbers, positive, and sum to one, in order for the state vector to be interpreted as a probability.
 The transition matrices must preserve this property: this is why they must be stochastic.
 Each state vector should be imagined as specifying a point in a simplex; thus, this is a topological automaton, with the simplex being the manifold, and the stochastic matrices being linear automorphisms of the simplex onto itself.
 Since each transition is (essentially) independent of the previous (if we disregard the distinction between accepted and rejected languages), the PFA essentially becomes a kind of Markov chain.

 By contrast, in a QFA, the manifold is complex projective space $\mathbb{C}P^N$, and the transition matrices are unitary matrices.
 Each point in $\mathbb{C}P^N$ corresponds to a (pure) quantum-mechanical state; the unitary matrices can be thought of as governing the time evolution of the system (viz in the Schrödinger picture).
 The generalization from pure states to mixed states should be straightforward: A mixed state is simply a measure-theoretic probability distribution on $\mathbb{C}P^N$.

 A worthy point to contemplate is the distributions that result on the manifold during the input of a language.
 In order for an automaton to be 'efficient' in recognizing a language, that distribution should be 'as uniform as possible'.
 This need for uniformity is the underlying principle behind maximum entropy methods: these simply guarantee crisp, compact operation of the automaton.
 Put in other words, the machine learning methods used to train hidden Markov models generalize to QFAs as well: the Viterbi algorithm and the forward–backward algorithm generalize readily to the QFA.

 Although the study of QFA was popularized in the work of Kondacs and Watrous in 1997 and later by Moore and Crutchfeld, they were described as early as 1971, by Ion Baianu.

 Measure-once automata

 Measure-once automata were introduced by Cris Moore and James P. Crutchfield.
 They may be defined formally as follows.

-As with an ordinary finite automaton, the quantum automaton is considered to have $N$ possible internal states, represented in this case by an $N$-state qudit $|\psi\rangle$.
-More precisely, the $N$-state qudit $|\psi\rangle\in P(\mathbb {C}^N)$ is an element of $(N-1)$-dimensional complex projective space, carrying an inner product $\Vert\cdot\Vert$ that is the Fubini–Study metric.
+As with an ordinary finite automaton, the quantum automaton is considered to have $N$ possible internal states, represented in this case by an $N$-level qudit $|\psi\rangle$.
+More precisely, the $N$-level qudit $|\psi\rangle\in P(\mathbb {C}^N)$ is an element of $(N-1)$-dimensional complex projective space, carrying an inner product $\Vert\cdot\Vert$ that is the Fubini–Study metric.

 The state transitions, transition matrices or de Bruijn graphs are represented by a collection of $N\times N$ unitary matrices $U_\alpha$, with one unitary matrix for each letter $\alpha\in\Sigma$.
 That is, given an input letter $\alpha$, the unitary matrix describes the transition of the automaton from its current state $|\psi\rangle$ to its next state $|\psi^\prime\rangle$: